mayank-0103/Guess-the-number/README.md

 # Number Guessing Game

 ## Overview
-The Number Guessing Game is an interactive computational exercise in probabilistic reasoning, designed to engage users in iterative hypothesis testing within a predefined numerical range.
-The objective is to accurately determine a randomly generated integer within the inclusive bounds of 1 to 100, constrained by a maximum of 10 attempts.
-The system provides immediate feedback on the relative positioning of each guess in relation to the target value, thereby enabling the player to refine subsequent predictions.
-The game concludes either upon successful identification of the number or upon exhaustion of the allotted attempts, at which point a reset mechanism facilitates replayability.
+The **Number Guessing Game** is a simple yet engaging interactive program that challenges users to identify a randomly generated number between **1 and 100** within **10 attempts**.
+The game provides instant feedback to help users refine their guesses.
+The game ends when the number is correctly guessed or when all attempts are used up, with an option to restart and play again.

 ## Features
-- 🎲 Stochastic number generation within a bounded integer space (1–100).
-- 🔍 Real-time computational feedback for hypothesis refinement.
+- 🎲 **Random Number Generation** - A new number is generated for every session.
+- 🔍 **Feedback System** - Displays whether the guess is too high, too low, or correct.
-- 📋 Historical tracking of prior inputs for strategic assessment.
+- 📋 **Previous Guesses** - Keeps track of past attempts for better decision-making.
-- 🔄 Automated game-state reset upon completion of a session.
-- 🎨 Intuitive user interface incorporating dynamic visual elements.
+- 🔄 **Game Reset Functionality** - Allows users to start a new game without refreshing the page.
+- 🎨 **User-Friendly Interface** - A visually appealing and responsive design for an enjoyable experience.
+- 📱 **Mobile Compatibility** - Adjusts layout and usability across different screen sizes.

 ## Files Included
-- 📄 `index.html` - Core structural framework utilizing semantic HTML.
+- 📄 `index.html` - The main HTML file that structures the game’s layout.
-- 🎨 `style.css` - Cascading Style Sheets for aesthetic and responsive enhancements.
+- 🎨 `style.css` - The stylesheet that controls the visual design.
-- 📜 `script.js` - JavaScript implementation governing game logic and event handling.
+- 📜 `script.js` - JavaScript code that handles game logic and user interaction.
-- 📜 `LICENSE` - Legal documentation outlining usage rights and restrictions.
+- 📜 `LICENSE` - Information on permissions and usage rights.
+- 📄 `icons8-close.svg` - A close button icon used in modal elements.

 ## How to Play
-1. 🖥️ Open `index.html` in a modern web browser.
+1. 🖥️ Open `index.html` in a web browser.
-2. 🔢 Input a numeric value within the permissible range (1–100).
+2. 🔢 Enter a guess (between 1 and 100) in the input field.
-3. 🎯 Engage the "SUBMIT GUESS" mechanism to initiate evaluation.
+3. 🎯 Click **SUBMIT GUESS** to check your input.
-4. 📊 Receive immediate comparative analysis of the entered value.
+4. 📊 The game will indicate if the guess is too high, too low, or correct.
-5. ⏳ Continue iterative guessing until either success or termination conditions are met.
+5. ⏳ Keep guessing until either:
+   - You find the correct number 🎉
+   - You reach the maximum of 10 attempts and see a **Game Over** message 😞
-6. 🔄 Utilize the "Start new game" function to reset computational parameters for subsequent gameplay.
+6. 🔄 Click **Start New Game** to reset and play again.

 ## Technologies Used
+- 🌐 **HTML** - Defines the structure of the webpage.
-- 🌐 HTML - Structural markup defining the user interface components.
+- 🎨 **CSS** - Styles the game interface and enhances user experience.
-- 🎨 CSS - Stylesheet-based visual presentation leveraging external font libraries.
-- ⚡ JavaScript - Core scripting language facilitating event-driven logic and interactivity.
+- ⚡ **JavaScript** - Controls game logic, user interaction, and animations.

 ## Additional Enhancements
-- 🏃‍♂️ Dynamic text animations augmenting user engagement.
-- 🎭 Custom-stylized interactive elements enhancing usability.
-- 🔍 Optimized input focus management for improved user experience.
+- 🏃‍♂️ **Smooth Animations** - Enhances the look and feel of the game.
+- 🎭 **Interactive Elements** - Buttons and inputs respond dynamically to user actions.
+- 🔍 **Input Validation** - Ensures guesses are within the allowed range.
+- 📏 **Responsive Design** - Adapts to different screen sizes for an optimal experience.

 ## Future Enhancements
-- 🔊 Implementation of auditory feedback for success and failure states.
+- 🔊 **Sound Effects** - Add feedback sounds for winning, losing, and incorrect guesses.
-- 🎚️ Integration of adjustable difficulty parameters (e.g., variable range constraints).
-- 🏆 Persistent tracking of historical performance metrics for leaderboard functionality.
-- 📱 UI optimizations for enhanced cross-platform accessibility.
+- 🎚️ **Difficulty Levels** - Allow players to choose different number ranges.
+- 🏆 **Leaderboard System** - Track and display top scores and attempts.
+- 🌍 **Multiplayer Mode** - Compete with friends in a turn-based challenge.

 ## Author
 Developed by **Mayank Raj**.
+For more projects, visit [GitHub Profile](https://github.com/mayank-0103).

 ## License
-This project is subject to the terms and conditions specified in the `LICENSE` file.
+This project follows the terms specified in the `LICENSE` file.